7.7 is here, check out the latest from Laashka for those new Dynamic Encounter Achievements!

 Imperial Agent

-The utility of interrupting an enemy channeled attack cannot be overstated.
+The utility of interrupting an enemy channeled attack cannot be over stated.
 Most Operations bosses are immune to being interrupted, however there are exceptions.
 When you are new to a boss fight, you should ask or check to see if they are immune.
-Many boss mechanics are designed around interrupting a certain channeled attack to either prevent high damage or a group wipe.
+Some boss mechanics are designed around interrupting a certain channeled attack to either prevent high damage or a group wipe.

-The corruptors in the draxus encounter should have their channels of mass affliction interrupted, for example, to keep this nasty dot from going out on the entire raid team.
+The corruptors in the Draxus encounter should have their channels of mass affliction interrupted, for example, to keep their dot from going out on the entire raid team.

 Tanks are typically the primary ones responsible for interrupting attacks, but all players can do it, but may want to coordinate who is interrupting what cast, or which baddie.
 Interrupts are "off the GCD" meaning that you do not have to sacrifice dps or healing to do them.
 It can be dangerous for everyone to just "wing" interrupting of something important.
 In the above example, if the surrounding players do not know that I intend to interrupt mass affliction, everyone else may try to interrupt the same channel I am, leaving all of our interrupts on cool down for when the next cast is channeled.
 I typically call out "I've got next" or otherwise attempt to coordinate with my team.